tonyly/the_refactory/README.md

 8/1-8/4

 for the user
-  variables on home & edit (projects & clients)
+  variables on edit (projects & clients)

   single page (clients & projects) variables on single (projects & clients)